emjun/tisane/README.md

 ### Statistical model inference
 After validating a query, Tisane traverses the internal graph representation in order to generate candidate generalized linear models with or without mixed effects.
 A generalized linear model consists of a model effects structure and a family/link function pair.

+## Query
+Analysts query the relationships they have specified (technically, the internal graph represenation) for a statistical model.
+For each query, analysts must specify (i) a dependent variable to explain using (ii) a set of independent variables.

+Query validation: To be a valid query, Tisane verifies that the dependent variable does not cause an independent variable.
+It would be conceptually incorrect to explain a cause from an effect.

+## Statistical model inference
+After validating a query, Tisane traverses the internal graph representation in order to generate candidate generalized linear models with or without mixed effects.
+A generalized linear model consists of a model effects structure and a family/link function pair.

 ### Model effects structure
 <!-- generate possible statistical model effects structures and family/link functions.  -->
 Tisane generates candidate main effects, interaction effects, and, if applicable, random effects based on analysts' expressed relationships.

 - Tisane aims to direct analysts' attention to variables, especially possible confounders, that the analyst may have overlooked.
 When generating main effects candidates, Tisane looks for other variables in the graph that may exert causal influence on the dependent variable and are related to the input independent variables.
 - Tisane aims to represent conceptual relationships between variables accurately.
 Based on the main effects analysts choose to include in their output statistical model, Tisane suggests interaction effects to include.
 Tisane relies on the moderate relationships analysts specified in their input program to infer interaction effects.
 - Tisane aims to increase the generalizability of statistical analyses and results by automatically detecting the need for and including random effects.
 Tisane follows the guidelines outlined in [] and [] to generat the maximal random effects structure.

 [INFERENCE.md](tisane/INFERENCE.md) explains all inference rules in greater detail.

 ### Family/link function
 Family and link functions depend on the data types of dependent variables and their distributions.

 Based on the data type of the dependent variable, Tisane suggests matched pairs of possible family and link functions to consider.
 Tisane ensures that analysts consider only valid pairs of family and link functions.

 <!-- Two aspects:
 - generating the space